Written by: Anne Marie Forgarty, RGN

 Skin cancer is a very common cancer in the UK and excessive sun exposure can cause it.
 Going out in the open is a great way to stay active, remain healthy and get vitamin D, but you must do it while protecting your skin from harmful sun radiations.
 The sun emits ultraviolet (UV) rays, which can destroy skin cells.
 Many cases of skin cancer are caused by skin damage from sun exposure.
 That’s why protection from UV rays is so important, not only in summer but in any season, as they can even come through on cloudy and cool days.
 If UV strength is three or more according to your area’s UV index, you’ll need to protect your skin from too much sun exposure.
+It is so important to stay safe in summer.

 What are the effects of sun rays on your skin?